What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 For turbocharged Subaru engines, especially those in the WRX and STI models, an AOS isn't just a nice-to-have accessory—it's a fundamental component for long-term health and performance.
 It addresses a core issue with the boxer engine's design, preventing a host of problems that can rob you of power and eventually lead to costly repairs.
 Let's break down exactly how it works and why it's so effective.

-How an AOS Protects Your Engine
+How an Air Oil Separator Protects Your Engine

 Your engine naturally produces pressure in the crankcase, which contains a mix of air and oil vapor.
 This pressure needs to be vented, and on a stock Subaru, it's routed directly back into your intake.
 The problem is, that oil vapor goes along for the ride.
 When this oily mist coats your intake valves, intercooler, and sensors, it lowers your fuel's octane rating and can lead to detonation, or engine knock.